tinganho/balanced-storage/README.md

 }
 ```

 Just adding the expression `this.subView.removeUser()`.
-Will turn the toogle on.
+Will turn the toogle off.
 ```typescript
 import { UserChangeTitle } from '/model'